Referrals and Committees

 The Committee on Preschool Special Education (CPSE) is responsible for identifying preschool students (ages 3-4) with disabilities and arranging for the delivery of special education services to eligible students.
 A preschool student with a disability is one who, as determined by an individual evaluation, exhibits a significant delay or disorder in one or more functional areas related to cognitive, language and communication, adaptive, social-emotional, or motor development which adversely affects the student’s ability to learn.
 A broad range of related services and special education program are available to meet the educational needs of preschool students with disabilities.

 If a parent or guardian suspects that his or her child has a disability or delay, they should contact the Office of Curriculum, Instruction and Personnel first to register the child in the district.
-Once registered, the parent my send a letter to the Pupil Personnel Office, 18 Franklin Place, Pelham, New York, 10803 to request that the child is evaluated by the Committee on Preschool Special Education.
+Once registered, the parent my send a letter to the Pupil Personnel Office, 629 Fifth Avenue, Pelham, New York, 10803 to request that the child is evaluated by the Committee on Preschool Special Education.

 The Chairperson for this committee is Dr. Lauren Ribeiro.
 She may be reached at 738-3434, ext.
 3 for further information.